QuantEcon/lecture-python-intro/lectures/input_output.md

 ### Output multipliers

-Another way to rank sectors in input output networks is via output multipliers.
+Another way to rank sectors in input-output networks is via output multipliers.

 The **output multiplier** of sector $j$ denoted by $\mu_j$ is usually defined as the total sector-wide impact of a unit change of demand in sector $j$.